 An indemnity is an obligation on one party to compensate the other party for all of their loss and expenses should certain things happen.
-You should ask for an indemnity from the web developer in relation to a breach of any warranty, for example any claim by a third party that the use of the website infringes their rights.
+You should ask for an indemnity from the web developer in relation to a breach of any warranty, for example any claim by a third party that the website infringes their rights.

-Exclusion or disclaimer clauses
+Exclusion or disclaimers clauses

 The website development agreement may include statements that are intended to limit the liability of a contracting party in the event of loss or damage.
-Exclusion clauses may also be called a 'limitation of liability', "exemption", "exception" or "disclaimer" clauses or may be set out in a clause that states what the website developer does not "warrant".
+Exclusion clauses may also be called a 'limitation of liability'', "exemption", "exception" or "disclaimer" clauses or may be set out in a clause that states what the website developer does not "warrant".
 See the Arts Law information sheet: "Exclusion clauses, disclaimers and risk warnings".

-You should consider whether any exclusion clause operating for the benefit of the website developer is appropriate to manage risks involved in the creation of the website.
-You are relying on the professional expertise of the website developer so that you could expect the developer to take responsibility for their work and the performance of the website.
-However there are some risks that it may not be reasonable to consider are responsibility of the website developer, such as: interruption of the internet; or that the website will be protected from external attack.
+You should consider whether any exclusion clause operating for the benefit of the web developer is appropriate to manage risks involved in the creation of the website.
+You are relying on the professional expertise of the web developer so that you could expect the developer to take responsibility for their work and the performance of the website.
+However there are some risks that it may not be reasonable to consider are responsibility of the web developer, such as interruption of the internet or protection of the website from cyber-attacks.